antecessor/BloodPressure_Estimation/README.md

 <br/> For GMDH you need to save Data_ParameterBased; <br/>
 Then, you use example.m and load your saved feature to train GMDH.

+## Hardware:
+Raspberry folder contains code that will run on raspberry to estimate BP on embedded device.

 ## Reference:
 Mohebbian, M.R., Dinh, A., Wahid, K. and Alam, M.S., 2020.
 Blind, cuff-less, calibration-free and continuous blood pressure estimation using optimized inductive group method of data handling.
 Biomedical Signal Processing and Control, 57, p.101682.